zarusz/SlimMessageBus/docs/provider_azure_servicebus.md

 mbb.Produce<TMessage>(x => x.UseTopic());
 ```

-This configures the runtime that all messages of type `TMessage` should be delivered to a Azure Service Bus queue (topic).
+This configures the runtime to deliver all messages of type `TMessage` to a Azure Service Bus queue (topic).

 Then anytime you produce a message like this: